15532th/avtdl/EXAMPLES.md

 Channels of users `c:user` and `c:another-user` are checked for being live every 60 seconds.
 When a channel goes live, the url gets passed to `execute` plugin entity that will start yt-dlp.
 Path to output directory uses template to ensure download process for each user runs in dedicated subdirectory.

 Some streams might have limited visibility.
 In order to download them, a cookies file from an account that has appropriate permissions should be provided to the monitor (with `cookies_file` setting) and to yt-dlp in the command line.
+Note how `working_dir` is different for every user channel, so command line is using absolute path to the cookies files passed to yt-dlp.

+It is possible to make avtdl run different tool for downloading by adjusting `command` parameter as shown by the "twitcasting-alt" entity.
+See [this](README.md#twitcasting) section for more information on download methods.

 ```yaml
 actors: